BAYKO in AUSTRALIA

 The price list [left] shows the prices of sets and conversion sets in Australian £/s/d.

-This is also shown courtesy of Graham Harmer.
+…though this is also shown courtesy of Graham Harmer.

 May, 1964 - MECCANO 4-Page General Products Price List

-This document again takes the form of a single sheet, folded, to create a simple, 4-page booklet.
+This document [right] again takes the form of a single sheet, folded, to create a simple, 4-page booklet.

 This a relatively standard format for MECCANO general products price lists, which were used throughout the world and for several years.